Results for Letter o

 Oloroso: Oloroso is the darkest, richest category of dry Sherry.
 The wines are aged oxidatively, without the flor yeast cap that protects finos and amontillados, and may have alcohol levels up to 20 percent.
 The wines have a nutty aroma and flavor, and serve as the base for cream Sherry dessert wines.

 Organic Wine: The rules and methods for producing organic grapes and wine are still evolving.
-The answer usually depends on the country of origin and the various governing organizations involved.
-France, for example, legally defined organic farming in 1981 as "farming which uses no synthetic chemical products."
+This usually depends on the country of origin and the various governing organizations involved.
+France, for example, legally defined organic farming in 1981 as “farming which uses no synthetic chemical products.”
+Current U.S. regulations mandate that winemakers who use organically grown grapes and add sulfites use the phrase “made with organic grapes.”
+For a wine to be labeled “organic,” no added sulfur is permitted.
+Confusingly, in the E.U., Canada and elsewhere, wines labeled “organic” are permitted a minimal amount of added sulfur.
 In most cases, organic wines are fermented from grapes grown without the use of synthesized fertilizers, pesticides or herbicides.
-In organic wines, natural yeasts and minimal amounts of sulfur are often used in the fermentation process.
+In organic wines, natural yeasts are often used during production.

 Oxidized: Describes wine that has been exposed too long to air and taken on a brownish color, losing its freshness and perhaps beginning to smell and taste like Sherry or old apples.
 Oxidized wines are also called maderized or sherrified.